samarcan/alembic-set-date-trigger-plugin/README.md

 import alembic_set_date_trigger_plugin
 ```

 This library implement a new type of column for SQLAlchemy based in the SQLAlchemy `Datetime` type.
-The funcionality is
+The functionality is
 the same, but it adds a `trigger_on` fields to indicate when the trigger should be activated, there are two options:
 `update` and `create`.

+Additionally the base class from which DateTimeWithSetDateTrigger will inherit can be defined through the
+`datetime_processor` parameter, the default value is the SqlAlchemy Datetime type.

 In your SQLAlchemy tables definition you can add the new type `DateTimeWithSetDateTrigger`.